-CASA (kä´sa) noun, An ordinary individual in our community making an extraordinary impact in the life of an abused or neglected child.
+CASA (kä´sa) noun: an ordinary individual in our community making an extraordinary impact in the life of an abused or neglected child.

 I invite you to make a difference in a child's life.
-In my own personal experience, being a CASA volunteer has been the most rewarding thing I've ever done.